Mark Canha Preview, Player Props: Brewers vs. Cubs

 Mark Canha At The Plate

-- Canha has driven in a run in 41 games this season (30.8%), including 13 games with more than one RBI (9.8%).
-He has also driven home three or more of his team's runs in four contests.
+- In 30.6% of his games this season, Canha has driven in at least one run.
+In 13 of those games (9.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

+- He has scored a run in 45 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.